maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

   - notes
 ---

-This post is a script for a talk I gave for James Quick's [Learn Build Teach Discord](https://discord.gg/vM2bagU) on DATE TBA.
+This post is a script for a talk I gave for James Quick's [Learn Build Teach Discord](https://discord.gg/vM2bagU) on 23 September 2024.
 If you'd like to watch that talk instead of reading its script, then [here's the VOD link](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Introduction